Medicare Advantage plans

 On the other hand, you must be enrolled in both

 Medicare Part A and Medicare Part B to enroll in a Medicare Advantage plan.
+And you must live within your Medicare Advantage plan's Service Area (ZIP or county or partial-county).
 Your Medicare Advantage plan monthly premiums (if any) are paid in addition to your Medicare Part A (if required) and Medicare Part B premiums.

 Joining a Medicare plan in your Service Area

-The only location-related requirement for joining a Medicare Part D or Medicare Advantage plan is that you need to live in (or be a permanent resident of) the Medicare plan's Service Area.
+As noted, the only location-related requirement for joining a Medicare Part D or Medicare Advantage plan is that you need to live in (or be a permanent resident of) the Medicare plan's Service Area.
+If you move outside of your Medicare plan's Service Area, you will be granted a Special Enrollment Period

 PDP Service Areas